ziapeltagames/lavender-hack/docs/VALUABLES.md

 # Valuables

 _Lavender Hack_ uses an abstract concept of **value**.
-Items and gear are sorted into ten broad value categories, each of exponential worth. _LHC_ uses a copper penny standard for currency, when there is currency, which isn't often.
-Instead, value tends to be very relative to each culture.
+Valuables are sorted into ten broad value categories, each of exponential worth. _LHC_ uses a copper penny standard for currency, when there is currency, which isn't often.
+Instead, value tends to be very relative to different cultures the players encounter.
 A big part of _LHC_ is discovering and trading with different groups.
 The value in terms of copper pennies is only provided as a rough guideline.
 Occasionally it is necessary to compare a usage die to this scale, which is also given in the table below.

 | Value | Usage Die | Copper Pennies | Example |
 | --- | --- | --- | --- |